 Space36 is an occasional arts space based in an inhabited house in a residential street (Ashley Road) in Stroud Green, North London.

-During the course of the exhibition there will be opportunities for visitors to talk to the artists and the hosts in the relaxed setting of a garden “Cafe” serving homemade cakes.
+During the course of the exhibition there will be opportunities for visitors to talk to the artists and the hosts in the relaxed setting of a garden “Cafe” serving homemade tea and cakes.